Testing fixtures

 rdBase.rdkitVersion. - Case ID: gives a stable test identifier.

 Documentation explains intent; loaders and tests enforce it.
+For concrete examples of those executable claims, see Parity examples.

-Fixture families
+Fixture paths

-| Path | Role |
+| Path | Contents |

 |---|---|